 Our picture-clicking frenzy ebbs.
 We finally exhale and find our rhythm.

 We are now humming Country Roads (in unison) as John Denver plays on my iPad.
-The iPad is stacked with enough music to last us our 3000+ km journey.
-Bluetooth does the rest.
+The iPad is stacked with enough music to last us our 3000+ km journey, and Bluetooth does the rest.

-Rafi, Kishore, Nusrat, Beatles, BoneyM and a host of other invisible travel companions wait, in attendance, in my playlist queue.
-They don’t take up physical space in our car but they do embellish every mile of our journey with their evergreen melodies.
+In attendance, Rafi, Kishore, Nusrat, Beatles, BoneyM, and a host of other invisible travel companions wait in my playlist queue.
+They don’t take up physical space in our car, but they embellish every mile of our journey with their evergreen melodies.

 Day 2/3: Queenstown, South Island